carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Amazon always reserve 5 IP addresses within your subnets (First 4 IPs and the last IP): Network Address, Router Address, DNS Server Address, Broadcast address and 1 more for future use.
     - For e.g. If you need 29 IP addresses to use, your should choose CIDR /26 = 64 IP and not /27 = 32 IP, since 5 IPs are reserved and can not use.
   - Enable Auto assign public IPv4 address in public subnets, EC2 instances created in public subnets will be assigned a public IPv4 address
-- Private vs Public Subnets:
+- Public vs Private Subnet
-  - Public Subnet: A subnet that does have a route to the internet gateway.
+  - Public subnet ==> It is a subnet that’s associated with a route table having **rules to connect to internet using Internet Gateway**.
+  - Private subnet ==> It is a subnet that’s associated with a route table having **no rules to connect to internet using Internet Gateway**.
+    - Private subnet connect to the internet by setting a rule to a **NAT Gateway in a public Subnet**.
 - Use Case: Multi-tier and highly-available architecture: If you have 3 AZ in a region then you create total 6 subnets.
   - 3 private subnets (1 in each AZ) for EC2 instances, Lambda, Database.
   - 3 public subnets (1 in each AZ) for **API gateway and ELB reside in public subnet**.